xLeachimx/masteroids/design/gameplay.md

 - Asteroids will experience screen wrap when hitting the edge of the screen
 - Asteroids will bounce off one another if they collide
 - Asteroids slowly rotate as they move through space
-- The Player and Asteroids are sized relative to the smallest screen dimension
+- The Player and Asteroids will be sized relative to the smallest screen dimension
+- Pellet lifespan will be 3 seconds
+- The Player will be limited to firing pellets at a rate of 2 per second

 ### Completed: